m4rz910/NYISOToolkit/README.md

 Actual loads are calculated as generation plus net interchange for each zone, based on real-time telemetered data."
 (NYISO Market Participant Guide p.62)
 - Units: Power [MW]
 - Frequency: 5-min
-- Datetime Convention: End of 5 mins (That's what I interpreted from the timing of release of realtime data)
+- Datetime Convention: End of 5 mins (interpreted from the timing of release of realtime data)

 Load Forecast (load_forecast_h)
 - "Weather forecast information grouped by zone is input into a neural network forecaster tool to produce a preliminary zonal load forecast for each hour of the following day.
 The tool makes use of historical load and weather patterns."
 (NYISO Market Participant Guide p.25)